gama2219/e_commerce_api/README.md

 Introduction

-O-Mache is a complete e-commerce platform built with Django REST Framework for the backend and Vite React for the frontend.
+O-Mache is a complete e-commerce platform built with Django REST Framework for the backend.
 It provides a robust backend API for user account management, product listing, shopping cart, orders, and payment processing.
 The platform supports JWT authentication, product categorization, stock management, and order tracking functionalities.

 System Architecture